zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/setup-compute/setup-compute-adb.md

 This lab assumes you have:
 - An Oracle Free Tier or Paid Cloud account
 - SSH Keys
-- Note: Based on the current design of the workshop and resource availability, it is recommended not to use the London region for this workshop at this time.

 ## **STEP 1**: Create Stack:  Compute + ADB + Networking